sonata-project/SonataAdminBundle/Resources/doc/reference/field_types.rst

 * boolean: display a green or red picture dependant on the boolean value, this type accepts an ``editable`` parameter to edit the value from within the list or the show actions
 * date: display a formatted date
-* datetime: display a formatted date
+* datetime: display a formatted date and time
 * text: display a text
 * trans: translate the value with a provided ``catalogue`` option
 * string: display a text